Long Term Care Admin/Management

 Types of Degrees Long Term Care Admin/Management Majors Are Getting

 The following table lists how many long term care administration/management graduations there were in 2018-2019 for each degree level.

 What Long Term Care Admin/Management Majors Need to Know

-O*NET surveyed people in occupations related to long term care administration/management and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to long term care administration/management were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Long Term Care Administration/Management Majors

 Long Term Care Administration/Management majors often go into careers in which the following knowledge areas are important: